rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 And that's how i lost my shit (again!!). (in star trek/star wars) style.

 <b>A good scientist always cherishes paradoxes, and does not settle until he has turned the oyster back into a pearl</b>.
-This line stayed with me, when Huntron addressed some students at IIT-Bombay.
+This line stayed with me, when Hinton addressed some students at IIT-Bombay.
 I did listen to the video, which seemed to have struck some deep chord. <br>